google/zetasql/docs/functions-and-operators.md

 **Description**

-Takes one or more `input` values and aggregates them into a [KLL16][link-to-kll-paper] sketch.
+Takes one or more `input` values and aggregates them into a [KLL][kll-sketches] sketch.
 This function represents the output sketch using the `BYTES` data type.
 This is an aggregate function.